Realizable time crystal of four silicon quantum dot qubits: Introduction

 The current period in quantum computing has been dubbed the Noisy and Intermediate Scale Quantum (NISQ) device era, as the quantum devices that researchers are currently developing are too small and too noisy to solve important real world problems.
 As stepping stones to universal quantum simulation and computation, many have begun pursuing the proverbial ``lower hanging fruits'' in analog quantum simulation in order to demonstrate a proof of concept.
 Although these demonstrations have no immediate application (and often can actually be reproduced using large scale digital simulations on high performance `classical' computing clusters), they nonetheless represent uncharted waters of science and technology, and should not be treated as anything less than that.
 These types of demonstrations which are possible on intermediate-scale, noisy quantum devices represent important landmarks on the journey of building a universal quantum computer.
 Quantum simulations of a DTC have been performed in superconducting \cite{Mi2022}, trapped ion \cite{Zhang2017}, NMR \cite{Rovny2018}, and NV center \cite{Choi2017} qubits.
 Achieving a similar demonstration of this landmark on a semiconducting spin qubit system would further solidify the promise of semiconductor spin qubits as a platform for future large-scale quantum computation.

 Silicon spin qubits are particularly well suited for simulating a discrete time crystal.
 In order to simulate a DTC, an experimentalist needs only reasonably high-fidelity single-qubit gates and reliable initialization and readout.
 Noise-free two-qubit gates are not necessary.
-This is excellent news for silicon, since it has been shown \cite{Mills2021, Noiri2022} that it is possible to achieve high-fidelity for both single-qubit gates and initialization and readout.
-In fact, the issue that commonly plagues silicon qubit systems (significant charge noise), is precisely the key ingredient to simulating a DTC (Ising-even disorder) \cite{Ippoliti2021}.
+This is excellent news for silicon, since it has been shown \cite{Mills2021, Noiri2022,Philips2022} that it is possible to achieve high-fidelity for both single-qubit gates and initialization and readout.
+In fact, the issue that most commonly plagues silicon qubit systems (charge noise), is precisely the key ingredient to simulating a DTC (disorder that is invariant under an Ising symmetry $\hat{P} = \prod_i \sigma_i^x$, or ``Ising-even'')\cite{Ippoliti2021}.

 The rest of the paper is organized as follows.
 We first introduce the mathematical model of our Floquet drive in Section \ref{sec:Model}.
-We then present the results of our calculations in Section \ref{sec:Calculations}, illustrating several DTC ``red herrings'' and culminating in a phase diagram for the DTC regime in silicon spin qubits.
+We then present the results of our calculations in Section \ref{sec:Calculations}, illustrating several DTC ``red herrings'' and calculating ``regime diagrams'' for the DTC regime in silicon spin qubits.
 We then summarize our findings in Section \ref{sec:Conc} and discuss their implications.
-In the Appendix, we consider the lifetimes of DTCs of larger and smaller sizes (App.~\ref{app:scaling}), as well as the effects of different parameters in the pulse sequence (App.~\ref{app:H2I_pulses}).